 Q: Will there be future stimulus packages if the crisis continues?

 A: It’s possible.
-Billions of dollars remained in the second phase of the PPP program, as of May 15.
+Billions of dollars remain in the second phase of the PPP program.
 However, the funding will not likely meet all the liquidity needs of businesses that have been affected by COVID-19.
 A recent survey by the U.S. Census Bureau found that three out of four small businesses have sought out aid to cope with lost revenue due to the pandemic.
 Only 38% of those businesses surveyed said that they have received funding from PPP.

 Q: Is C2FO currently working with the federal government to help provide funding for companies affected by COVID-19?

 A: In an effort to help address the unprecedented challenges faced today by small- and mid-sized businesses, our C2FO executive team is working closely with the federal government and the White House to track current market conditions and to identify ways that C2FO can help effectively distribute the capital necessary for SMBs to survive.